VIEW ONLINE WORSHIP | SHARING OUR STORIES

 OUR MISSION PARTNERS

-Gigi’s Playhouse – supporting individuals with Down Syndrome and their families.
-Our grant is supporting their GiGi U and Prep program – providing training and skills to young adults post high school to achieve their highest potential.
+Gigi supports individuals with Down Syndrome and their families.
+Our grant supports their GiGi U and Prep programs, which provide training and skills to young adults after high school, helping them reach their highest potential.
+WCC also supports Gigi’s through volunteering events throughout the year.

 Interfaith Outreach and Community Partners

 Interfaith Outreach exists to strengthen our community by meeting basic needs and equipping individuals and families for ongoing stability.
-On average we serve about 2,000 households (6,000 individuals) in the west metro each year.
+On average, IOCP serves about 2,000 households (6,000 individuals) in the west metro each year.
+WCC members regularly volunteer at IOCP’s Resale Select shop and food shelf, and we host food and clothing donation drives throughout the year.

 DOUGH 2024 MISSION PARTNERS

-INCONTROL – InControl addresses a significant gap in wellness services that emerge as people with disabilities ransition into adulthood.
+InControl addresses a significant gap in wellness services that emerge as people with disabilities transition into adulthood.
 The organization provides in-home, one-on-one services to adults with disabilities who are disproportionately affected by chronic health conditions, allowing them to lead healthy, more independent lives.
-Contact incontrolmn.com for more information.

-BLACK BUTTERFLYBlack Butterfly serves as a beacon of hope for recently incarcerated women trying to get back on their feet.
+Black Butterfly serves as a beacon of hope for recently incarcerated women trying to get back on their feet.
 The organization provides transitional housing and support services, offering the love and stability that individuals need to turn their lives around.
-Visit blackbutterfly-ts.com for more information about volunteer opportunities.

-AUNTIE BEC’S BOUTIQUE – Auntie Bec’s Boutique partners with communities to provide new and gently used on-trend clothing for free to youth in need.
-Auntie Bec’s partners with schools and social workers to identify teens that need clothes – clothes they can feel good in and are proud to wear.
-Check out auntiebecsboutique.com for more information.
+Auntie Bec’s Boutique partners with communities to provide new and gently used, on-trend clothing to youth in need for free.
+Auntie Bec’s partners with schools and social workers to identify teens who need clothes – clothes they can feel good in and are proud to wear.

-HIGHLAND POPCORN – Highland Popcorn is a friendly, local business that makes delicious popcorn and employs a uniquely qualified workforce.
+Highland Popcorn is a friendly, local business that makes delicious popcorn and employs a uniquely qualified workforce.
 This organization trains people with intellectual and developmental disabilities to successfully produce, sell, and deliver high-quality retail and wholesale popcorn.
 Visit the store in Highland Park or buy some at a nearby Lunds & Byerlys.
-Find out more at www.highlandpopcorn.com

 Contact / Location